-Different rules apply for foreigners (we will create a separate document about this and suggestions for an email) Longevity adjustments mean that the annual pension at a given retirement age will be lower for each new age cohort, if life expectancy continues to increase.
+Different rules apply for foreigners, read page 20 and 21 (we will create a separate document about this and suggestions for an email).

+Longevity adjustments mean that the annual pension at a given retirement age will be lower for each new age cohort, if life expectancy continues to increase.